Mad Max: Fury Road: Accolades

 At the 88th Academy Awards, Mad Max: Fury Road received nominations for Best Picture, Best Director, Best Cinematography, and Best Visual Effects; and won Best Film Editing, Best Production Design, Best Costume Design, Best Makeup and Hairstyling, Best Sound Mixing and Best Sound Editing.
 Its six awards were more than any other film at that year's ceremony and set a new record for the most wins by an Australian film.
 The film's other nominations include seven British Academy Film Awards (winning four), thirteen Critics' Choice Movie Awards (winning nine), and two Golden Globe Awards.
 It won Best Film at the National Board of Review Awards 2015, and was named one of the ten best films of 2015 by the American Film Institute.

 Listed on over 170 film critics' top-ten lists for 2015, including 58 first-place rankings and 26 second-place rankings, the film topped Metacritic's tally of film critics year-end best film lists, and it was also named Rotten Tomatoes' best scoring film of 2015.
-It was voted the nineteenth-greatest film of the 21st century in a 2016 BBC critics' poll, was named the "nineteenth-best film of the 21st century so far" by The New York Times in 2017, and was voted the best film of the 21st century by Empire in January 2020.
+A 2016 BBC poll of 177 film critics listed Mad Max: Fury Road as the 19th-best film of the 21st century, and The New York Times placed it nineteenth on its own list.
+Empire and The Independent respectively named it first and 19th-best in 2020.
+The film's screenplay was listed number sixty-eight on the Writers Guild of America's "101 Greatest Screenplays of the 21st Century (So Far)" in 2021.
+The February 2020 issue of New York Magazine lists Mad Max: Fury Road as among "The Best Movies That Lost Best Picture at the Oscars."

-The film appeared on numerous "best films of the decade" lists.
+In addition, several critics considered Fury Road to be one of the greatest action films ever made, while it appeared on numerous "best films of the decade" lists.
 It was ranked first on The A.V.
 Club critics' "The 100 Best Movies of the 2010s", third on Variety's "The Best Films of the Decade", and ninth on The Hollywood Reporter's "The 10 Best Films of the Decade".
 It also appeared (unranked) on The New York Times' "The 10 Most Influential Films of the Decade (and 20 Other Favorites)", Wired's "The 24 Absolute Best Movies of the 2010s", and the Los Angeles Times' "The Best Movies of the Decade: Kenneth Turan and Justin Chang's Essential Picks".
-In Metacritic's tally of lists of the best films of the decade, Fury Road appeared on and topped more lists than any other film, with 20 critics placing it at number one.
+In Metacritic's tally of lists of the best films of the decade, Fury Road topped more lists than any other film, with 20 critics placing it at number one.
+In 2025, the film ranked number 11 on The New York Times' list of "The 100 Best Movies of the 21st Century", and number 7 on Rolling Stone's equivalent.